 “50% of disabled people will be lonely on any given day and loneliness is likely to increase your risk of death by 29%” – Holt-Lunstad, 2015

-Community Supporters aims to reduce social isolation and loneliness amongst vulnerable adults, through matching trained volunteers to visit and befriend people in their own homes.
+Community Befrienders aims to reduce social isolation and loneliness amongst vulnerable adults, through matching trained volunteers to visit and befriend people in their own homes or on the phone.

-Community Supporters volunteers offer a crucial social lifeline and confidence boost to socially isolated Hackney and City residents through one to one weekly visits.
+Community Befrienders volunteers offer a crucial lifeline and confidence boost to socially isolated Hackney and City residents through one to one weekly visits.

 The visits usually last between 1-2 hours and we encourage volunteers to not only engage in conversation but to find local activities, groups or events and share these experiences together.

 We provide full support, supervision and training for all our volunteers, and take time and careful consideration to ensure that volunteers are suitably matched based on skills, interests and availability.

 We are also delivering a project in partnership with Homerton Hospital and the Tavistock and Portman NHS Foundation Trust to provide crucial support to people identified as “frequent users” of emergency services, to help people better manage their conditions.

 Want to become a volunteer or refer a patient?
 Email or call the Community Befrienders Programme Manager, Bridget Akinbolaji.

 I still really enjoy every visit regardless if we make it out or not.
 B is such a great company.
 My Thursday visits are now one of my favourite activities of the week

 – Community Supporter Volunteer